surbyxan/IS1200-Computer-Hardware-Engineering/README.txt

 Lab1 is done i MIPS assembly

-Lab1-3 is done in C
+Lab 2-3 is done in C

 The project is developed to run on the chip kit and is an interpretation of the classic game Flappy Bird.
+The project is done in C.